» Go to news main

 Student Spotlight: A PhD student's perspective on overcoming challenges and achieving excellence

-March 8th marks International Women's Day, a day to celebrate the achievements of women around the world and to call for greater gender equality.
-A Computer Science PhD student is doing just this.
-Bimpe Ayoola is making waves in her field and advocating for greater representation of women in technology.
+A Computer Science alumni and PhD student is making waves in her field and advocating for greater representation of women in technology.

 Bimpe Ayoola's journey began in Nigeria, where she obtained her Bachelor of Computer Science.
 After six years working in the software industry, she decided to pursue a master's degree at Dalhousie University.
 Her love for computers led her to explore computer science as a potential career path.
 Despite warnings that the computer science industry was male-dominated, she decided to pursue a PhD in Computer Science with the Faculty of Computer Science, and she’s glad she did.

 “I am so glad I chose computer science at Dalhousie,” says Bimpe.
 “Since then, I have had many opportunities to motivate and talk to young women who are also trying to make such decisions.
 My ultimate goal is to make meaningful contributions to the advancement of knowledge in the industry.”

 Advancing the field of computer science